Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ---
-title: Install with Ansible (DRAFT)
+title: Install with Ansible
 ---

-# Introduction

-# Alfresco Ansible Deployment
+# Alfresco Ansible Installation

-This page describes how to deploy Alfresco Content Services (ACS) using an Ansible playbook.
-Ansible is an open-source software provisioning, configuration management and application-deployment tool enabling infrastructure as code.
-Alfresco provides an [Ansible](https://www.ansible.com) playbook capable of deploying Alfresco Content Services (ACS) Enterprise 7.x or 6.2.N.
+This page describes how to install Alfresco Content Services (ACS) using an Ansible playbook.
+Ansible is an open-source software provisioning, configuration management and application installation tool enabling infrastructure as code.
+Alfresco provides an [Ansible](https://www.ansible.com) playbook capable of installing Alfresco Content Services (ACS) Enterprise 7.x or 6.2.N.

 Before continuing we need to introduce some more [Ansible concepts](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html); [control node](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html#control-node), [connection type](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters) and the [inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#intro-inventory).

 The machine the playbook is run from is known as the **control node**.
-An **inventory** file is used to describe where the different Content Services should be deployed to.
+An **inventory** file is used to describe where the different Content Services should be installed on.

-There are two types of connection:
+There are two types of installation:
 * **Local** where all the components will be installed on the control node machine:

 ![](../../images/deployment-type-local.png)

-* **Remote** (also known as `ssh`) where components can be deployed on one or more remote `hosts`.
+* **Remote** (also known as `ssh`) where components can be installed on one or more remote `hosts`.
 These hosts can be bare metal machines, Virtual machines or instances running on a public cloud:

 ![](../../images/deployment-type-ssh.png)